-Small Group Employment Support
+Small G roup Empl oyment Sup oort

+Category 1: Sub-Category 1:
-03 Supported Employment

-03022 ongoing supported employment, group
+03 Supported Employment 03022 ongoing supported employment, group

+Category 2: Sub-Category 2:

+Category 3: Sub-Category 3:

-Serv ice Definition (Scope):
+Service Definition (Scope):

-Category 4: 5 Sub-Category 4:
+Category 4: Sub-Category 4:

-] [

 Small Group Employment Support services provide long-term ongoing supports to assist participants in maintaining paid employment in an integrated setting.
 Services include on- or off-the-job employment-related support for small groups of participants needing intervention to assist them in obtaining and maintaining employment as a group, in accordance with their person-centered service plan.
 Supports are provided to groups of two (2) to eight (8) employed participants.
 Participants are paid by the employer for work performed in accordance with State and Federal laws.